Prinaka/AI-Fitness-Buddy/README.md

 * Loads and processes nutrition, exercise, and guideline data
 * Downloads and parses PMC articles from S3
 * Builds (or reloads) a FAISS vector index for efficient semantic search
-* Implements the Q&A chain powered by Llama 3 BedrockChat
+* Implements the Q&A chain powered by Llama 3.1
 * Provides reusable answer generation logic for both CLI and web frontends

 **Architecture:**